GRINGOLOCO7/2048Game/README.md

 ### `TreePossibilities` Class

-The `TreePossibilities` class is responsible for generating a tree structure that represents possible future game states.
+The `TreePossibilities` class is responsible for generating a tree structure that represents an approximation of the possible future game states.
 It helps in suggesting the best move based on potential outcomes.
 The class includes the following methods:

 - **`create_tree(self, depth)`**: Generates a tree of potential game states up to a specified depth.
 Each node represents a game state, and the tree branches represent possible moves from that state.
+For each node/parents there are 4 childrens: Due to the 4 possible move.
+In each of them a random number is spown to simulate a possible outcome of the **`spawn_new`** function
      - Time Complexity:
         - Worst Case: Exponential, based on the depth and branching factor of the game states.
 The number of nodes grows exponentially with the depth of the tree.

-- **`higher_values(self, root)`**: Traverses the tree starting from the root and identifies nodes that lead to higher game scores.
+- **`higher_values(self, root)`**: Traverses the tree starting from the 4 chidren of the root and identifies direction form root that lead to higher game scores.
 It evaluates different paths to suggest the most promising move.
   - Time Complexity:
     - Worst/Average Case: O(n) - where n is the number of nodes in the tree.
 The method traverses each node once.
 - **`find_maxscore_in_direction(self, listOFadvice)`**: Analyzes the list of advised moves and their potential scores to determine the best possible move.